Docs / Concepts

 OpenViber’s memory system has two parts:

-1. The Space (Human-Readable)
+1. Task Memory (Human-Readable)

-• Notes — Important decisions and context (MEMORY.md)
+• Notes — Important decisions and context (memory.md)

 • Daily logs — Rolling record of work (memory/YYYY-MM-DD.md)